 Such format changes as described above were reasonably well handled in the Mentor Graphics import and export capabilities associated with this format.
 Customers who had written in-house custom code predicated on the format had to take on the task of validating their utilities still worked.
 Adherence to any standard comes with a little maintenance here and there.

-With the release of new improved products in the Capital family to supplant the CapH Classic offerings, the way in which .dsi files were accepted into the new design tools is somewhat different.
+With the release of new improved products in the CHS family to supplant the CapH Classic offerings, the way in which .dsi files were accepted into the new design tools is somewhat different.
 The use of the various Capital Harness Bridge techniques to interface from MCAD design systems superseded the need for a flat file transfer of data.
 With change management control becoming locked into the tool the old way of doing things began to look, well a little behind the times - even though CapH Classic was updated to contain a .dsi merge and change control capability.
-Capital Bridges has more advanced flattening capability from 3D data.
+Capital Bridges has more advanced flattening capability from 3D data and the CHS suite uses xml formatted data to import/export operations.
+The X2ML format was developed as a next generation offering going beyond .dsi descriptor capabilities into the realm of 3D to 2D MCAD-ECAD data transition.

 So why is .dsi so stubbornly holding on as a standard.
 Well, it is simple, widespread and known.
 It is good.
 A number of customers have written code to take advantage of the interchange format to standardize acceptance of customer data.
 Once you have invested in home-grown hand-coding it is hard to get off the habit.
 Especially if coding was done 7 years ago and all the programmers have since moved and nobody has a clue what the utility code you seem to rely heavily on actually does or how it does it!
 You might inadvertently be deciding based on inertia rather than benefits.